A Study of a Loss System with Priorities: Multi-dimensional Markov-chain Analysis

 Let $\pi_{i,j}$ be the steady-state probability of the system being in state $(i,j)$.
 Accordingly,

-In Fig.~\ref{fig:k=2}, we present the state transition diagram for the case of $k=2$ with two priority classes.

-Let $P_{\text{b}}(1)$ be the blocking probability of priority 1 customers (class 1 customers), and let $P_{\text{b}}(2)$ be the blocking probability of priority 2 customers (class 2 customers).
-Note that $P_{\text{b}}(2)$ is the probability that an arriving priority 2 customer is either blocked on arrival, or it is preempted by a priority 1 customer after it was admitted to service.
+Recall that $P_{\text{b}}(1)$ represents the blocking probability of priority 1 customers (class 1 customers), and $P_{\text{b}}(2)$ is the blocking probability of priority 2 customers (class 2 customers).
+Note that $P_{\text{b}}(2)$ is the probability that an arriving priority 2 customer is either blocked on arrival or preempted by a priority 1 customer after it was admitted to service.
 Since priority 1 customers will only be blocked when all the $k$ servers are busy, and there are no priority 2 customers in service, we have

-Let $P_{\text{bn}}(2)$ denote the probability that an arriving priority 2 customer finds all the servers busy and is blocked on arrival (boa), and let $P_{\text{pn}}(2)$ be the probability that an arriving priority 2 customer is admitted to service upon its arrival, but later it is preempted by a priority 1 customer.
+Let $P_{\text{boa}}(2)$ denote the probability that an arriving priority 2 customer finds all the servers busy and is blocked on arrival (boa), and let $P_{\text{pre}}(2)$ be the probability that an arbitrary priority 2 customer is lost due to the preemption of its service by an arrival of a priority 1 customer.

-To obtain $P_{\text{bn}}(2)$, we observe that since the arriving priority 2 customers follow a Poisson process, and since an arriving priority 2 customer will be blocked on arrival if and only if all $k$ servers are busy, we have
+To obtain $P_{\text{boa}}(2)$, we observe that since the arriving priority 2 customers follow a Poisson process, and since an arriving priority 2 customer will be blocked on arrival if and only if all $k$ servers are busy, we have

 An alternative approach to assert (\ref{eq7}) is to consider an arbitrarily long period of time $L$.
 Then, the mean number of priority 2 arrivals during $L$ is $\lambda_2 L$, and the mean number of priority 2 customers that are blocked on arrival during period $L$ is given by $\lambda_2 L \displaystyle\sum_{i=0}^{k}\pi_{i,k-i}$.
 Accordingly, the ratio of the latter to the former gives the proportion of priority 2 customers that are blocked on arrivals.